-"She used to talk about how she had wanted to be a Rockette.
-She had the legs for it.
-Then she got knocked up when she was just a kid and it changed everything.
+just a kid and it changed everything.
 The Rockettes don't want no pregnant high school dropout from Newark."
 "I guess not."
 "Anyway, the baby's father was just some no-good punk who talked about how he was going to support his child-and then he took off.
 So she started dancing go-go.
-I always told her she would have made a lot more money in Manhattan dancing for white guys.
+I always told her she She had the legs for it.
+Then she got knocked up when she was would have made a lot more money in Manhattan dancing for white guys.
 She was too skinny for guys here.
 They want a little junk in the trunk, you know?"
 Tynesha clearly was not lacking in the trunk junk department.